 You can get creative with the finish for this build.
 Stain, paint, whitewash, leave it bare wood, the possibilities are endless.
 If you would like to apply a similar finish to mine, here is what I did.

-- Stain everything with Jacobean stain by Minwax
+- First, stain everything with Jacobean stain by Minwax

 - Mix 1 part white paint with 2 parts water to make a white wash mixture